 "I came in the summer underrated.
 Nobody was talking to me," the 5-foot-11 speedster said after his standout day.
 "It motivates me a lot because you know, I was a no-name to start out with.
 Now, people three, four cover me over the top and everything.
 So that just is big for me."

-And he beat those multiple-player coverages on his first two scores.
-On the third, Hogue was 1-on-1on the outside, and quarterback Vance Shearer noticed and threw it up toward the end zone right after the snap.
+And he beat those three or four coverage men on his first two scores.
+On the third, Hogue was one-on-one on the outside, and quarterback Vance Shearer noticed and threw it up toward the end zone right after the snap.